 You may have a better chance of getting hired if you know a second language.
 This will also allow you to negotiate higher salaries.
 Thus, speaking Japanese is valuable for your career.

-There are a variety of careers available in many industries.
-It includes automobiles, semiconductors, animation, consumer electronics, copper, iron and steel, manufacturing, construction, shipbuilding, computers, optical media, R&D, fishing, finance, entertainment, and many more.
+A variety of careers are available across many industries.
+These include automobiles, semiconductors, animation, consumer electronics, copper, iron and steel, manufacturing, construction, shipbuilding, computers, optical media, R&D, fishing, finance, entertainment, and many more.

 Translators and interpreters are the two most meaningful opportunities.
-You can work for companies dealing with international clients.
-Thus, they are heavily sought after in Japan and worldwide.
+You can work for companies that serve international clients; as a result, they are highly sought after in Japan and worldwide.

-You can be a teacher, tour guide, customer executive, marketing sales, and content writer with a good understanding of Japanese.
+You can be a teacher, tour guide, customer executive, marketing or sales executive, or content writer with a good understanding of Japanese.
 Plus, you can find employment in the vast tourism, hotel, and leisure businesses.

 These provide excellent career scope in Japanese.
 So, having this on your CV is always an asset when you try to get a job in these sectors.